Arjit1512/car-parking-oops/README.md

 ## Overview

 The Vehicle Management System is a C++ application designed to manage vehicle information.
-This system allows users to add, update, search, delete, and list all vehicles in a file-based system.
+A C++ program to manage vehicle details, add new vehicles, update existing ones, and handle user login.
+The project uses file handling for data storage and retrieval, allowing users to interact with the system through a console interface.
 It utilizes standard input/output streams to read/write vehicle data.

 ## My Contributions